sa-community/addons-data-script/README.md

 console.log(addon.credits[0].name); // GrahamSH
 ```

-Note that while the package is typed, each addon is typed generically to avoid breaking changes.
+Note that while the package is typed, each addon is typed generically to prevent breaking changes.
 Meaning, the type of each addon is the generic `AddonManifest`, and the types do not define specific keys for specific addons.

 ### Importing the manifest